addyosmani/critical-path-css-tools/README.md

 * [PSI](http://github.com/addyosmani/psi) - Node module for PageSpeed Insights reporting as part of your build process.
 Use directly with Gulp or use [grunt-pagespeed](https://github.com/jrcryer/grunt-pagespeed) if a Grunt user.
 For local testing, a write-up using this task and [ngrok](http://www.jamescryer.com/2014/06/12/grunt-pagespeed-and-ngrok-locally-testing/) is available.
 * [PageSpeed Insights DevTools extension](https://chrome.google.com/webstore/detail/pagespeed-insights-by-goo/gplegfbjlmmehdoakndmohflojccocli?hl=en) - Chrome extension for running PageSpeed tests from inside the browser.
 * [PageSpeed Insights Checker for mobile extension](https://chrome.google.com/webstore/detail/pagespeed-insights-checke/mkjmodmicmpjedhoekkmafdgpocdkbna?hl=en) - checks Mobile PageSpeed score for every page and gives you a handy preview.

+## Supplementary tools

+* [UnCSS](https://github.com/giakki/uncss) removes unused CSS from pages, allowing you to reduce the global CSS you may need to load in for your site.
+Tasks are available for [Grunt](https://github.com/addyosmani/grunt-uncss), [Gulp](https://github.com/ben-eb/gulp-uncss) and [other](http://addyosmani.com/blog/removing-unused-css/) build tools.